Ty France Player Props: Mariners vs. Angels

 Looking to place a prop bet on Ty France?
 Check out what's available at BetMGM and sign up with this link!

+- France leads Seattle with nine hits and an OBP of .385, plus a team-best slugging percentage of .600.

-- Among the qualified hitters last season, he ranked 29th in batting average, while his on-base percentage ranked 40th and he was 56th in slugging.
+- Among qualified hitters, he ranks 34th in batting average, while his on-base percentage ranks 68th and he is 48th in slugging.

+- In 83.3% of his six games this season, France has picked up at least one hit.
+He's also had three multi-hit games.

+- He has hit a home run in one of six games, and in 3.8% of his plate appearances.

-- France picked up an RBI in 53 of 145 games last season (36.6%), including 25 occasions when he drove in multiple runs (17.2%).
-He had three or more RBIs in five games.
+- France has picked up an RBI in two games this year, with multiple runs batted in once.

+- In four of six games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.